Package Leaflet: Information for the User

 You can stop using Circlet at any time you want.
 If you do not want to become pregnant, consult your doctor about other contraceptive methods.

-If you are allergic to any of the components of Circlet (hypersensitivity), you may experience the following symptoms (frequency not known): angioedema and/or anaphylaxis [swelling of the face, lips, tongue, and/or throat and/or difficulty swallowing] or urticaria, possibly with difficulty breathing.
-If this occurs, remove Circlet and contact your doctor immediately (see also section 2.2 “Warnings and precautions”).
+If you are allergic to any of the components of Circlet (hypersensitivity), you may have the following symptoms (frequency not known): angioedema and/or anaphylaxis [swelling of the face, lips, tongue, and/or throat and/or difficulty swallowing] or urticaria, possibly with difficulty breathing.
+If this occurs, remove Circlet and contact your doctor immediately (see also section 2.2 "Warnings and precautions").

 Frequent:may affect up to 1 in 10 women.